HangfireIO/Cronos/README.md

 var startTime = new DateTimeOffset(2016, 03, 13, 01, 50, 00, easternTimeZone.BaseUtcOffset);

 // Should be scheduled to 2:30 am ST but that time is invalid.
-Next valid time is 3:00 am DST. var occurrence = expression.GetNextOccurrence(startTime, DateTimeOffset.MaxValue, easternTimeZone);
+Next valid time is 3:00 am DST. var occurrence = expression.GetOccurrenceAfter(startTime, easternTimeZone);

 Console.WriteLine("Next occurrence at " + nextOccurence);